Wednesday 11th Dec 2019

-Remember, a strategy is a changeable set of implementable actions that you should frequently revisit and redefine according to shifting market conditions in order to achieve the long term aspirations of the business.
+Remember, a strategy is a changeable set of implementable actions that you should frequently revisit and redefine according to shifting market conditions to achieve the long term aspirations of the business.
 It’s not static.
-Map out a three-year line of sight: target financial goals, revenue and profitable for years 3 and 3; your target markets and target customers; your aspirational organisational design.
+Map out a three-year line of sight: target financial goals, revenue and profitable for years two and three; your target markets and target customers; your aspirational organisational design.

-The key to effective planning and forecasting is to adopt a top down / bottom up approach.
-A top down approach is usually based on two factors; firstly, the historical performance of the business over the past years with a % growth added on, coupled with the growth ambitions of the business.
-A bottom up approach looks at what realistically can be delivered.
-Now, there might be a gap or tension in the middle ground however it is better to have the discussion at the start of the year than to have it six months in when you’re on the back foot trying to play catch up.
+The key to effective planning and forecasting is to adopt a top-down/bottom-up approach.
+A top-down approach is usually based on two factors; firstly, the historical performance of the business over the past years with a % growth added on, coupled with the growth ambitions of the business.
+A bottom-up approach looks at what realistically can be delivered.
+Now, there might be a gap or tension in the middle ground however it is better to discuss the start of the year than to have it six months in when you’re on the back foot trying to play catch up.

 Your twelve-month plan should detail your strategic priorities, deliverables, budgets and measures that matter.
-This plan should then be broken into quarterly ‘bite size’ priorities, deliverables and measures that matter.
-Building in regular reality checks at the end of each quarter (or earlier if necessary) will help you evaluate what’s working and what isn’t, giving you the opportunity to make the necessary adjustments to your twelve-month and strategic plan.
+This plan should then be broken into quarterly ‘bite-size’ priorities, deliverables and measures that matter.
+Building in regular reality checks at the end of each quarter (or earlier if necessary) will help you evaluate what’s working and what isn’t, allowing you to make the adjustments required to your twelve-month and strategic plan.

-If you haven’t already, start planning now for 2019.
-Ideally you should aim to start planning one quarter ahead i.e. in Oct – Dec plan for Jan – March, in Jan – March plan for April – June etc.
+If you haven’t already start planning now for 2020, ideally, you should aim to begin planning one quarter ahead, i.e. in Oct-Dec plan for Jan–Mar, in Jan–Mar plan for April–Jun etc.

 Now, performance reviews should not be just an end of year appraisal.
-Instead, they should be about live, in the moment inspirational and developmental feedback and coaching each and every day.
-If you embed this culture then the annual and half yearly performance review should be the fastest and easiest conversation you have all year as the differences between perception and reality on performance have constantly been calibrated throughout the year.
+Instead, they should be about live, in the moment inspirational and developmental feedback and coaching every day.
+If you embed this culture, then the annual and half-yearly performance review should be the fastest and easiest conversation you have all year as the differences between perception and reality on performance have been continuously calibrated throughout the year.